-The term 'Corporation Tax' is included in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Corporation Tax' is explained in detail and with examples in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Corporation Tax refers to a United Kingdom jurisdiction method of taxing companies and associations domiciled in Great Britain.
 For any business that is a limited company, or is a foreign firm that boasts a United Kingdom office or branch, or operates as a cooperative, club, or other type of unincorporated association, they must pay such taxes on any and all profits which they accrue from engaging in business (called trading in Britain) in the U.K. This last qualifier means that even sports clubs and community-based groups will have to pay the tax on all profits in excess of one hundred British pounds sterling (if they have any).

 The United Kingdom is similar in its corporate tax collecting efforts to other jurisdictions like the United States.
 Their taxing authorities do not send out bills.
 They follow a self-reporting taxation system.
 Businesses must first register for the corporation tax as they begin conducting business.
 Those associations which are not incorporated are required to write to HMRC Her Majesty’s Revenue and Customs.
 These companies must maintain official accounting records to prepare a company tax return.
 They will then figure out how much of the corporation tax they will be required to pay.
 Finally they pay the tax itself.
 If they have nothing they are required to pay to HMRC, then they must report this.

 Companies in the United Kingdom receive typically nine months and a day from the conclusion of their accounting period as a deadline to pay their taxes.
 The returns themselves the firms must file with HMRC by the deadline that falls 12 months following the conclusion of the accounting period.
 Though there are exceptions, accounting periods in Great Britain are commonly the identical 12 months to the financial year which their annual accounts cover.